Net Present Value (NPV) – Definition, Examples, And How to Calculate It

 To make this more pragmatic, you could assume that the company's profits will grow every year at a certain rate g.

-Especially, for a short term horizon, defining expected growth is difficult.
+Especially for short-term horizons, defining expected growth is difficult.
 An approximated growth rate for profits that are far into the future is often around 2%.
 After a while, every business or product life cycle ends up in a competitive market environment and simply grows at the same rate as the overall economy.
 The above example recalculated with a continuous growth rate of 2% results in a net present value of $5000 for the company.

 2. Find the right interest rate i